 Our joint purpose is to ensure equal pay and equal opportunities are available in every workforce in the State while promoting economic justice and full enforcement of California labor laws.

-In recognition of Equal Pay Day, the LCO has partnered with the Office of the First Partner and the Commission on the Status of Women and Girls to host a WRAP #EqualPayCA training to provide workers with the tools to fight pay discrimination and to effectively file claims under California’s Equal Pay Act.
+In recognition of Latina Equal Pay Day, the Labor Commissioner’s Office partnered with the Office of the First Partner, the Commission on the Status of Women and Girls, the Mexican American Bar Association, and the Latina Lawyers Bar Association to host a WRAP #EqualPayCA to provide women and girls with the tools to fight pay discrimination and file claims under California’s Equal Pay Act.